Suor/django-cacheops/README.rst

     file_cache.delete(cache_key)

-It have several improvements upon django built-in file cache, both about high load.
+It has several improvements upon django built-in file cache, both about high load.
-First, it is safe against concurrent writes.
+First, it's safe against concurrent writes.
 Second, it's invalidation is done as separate task, you'll need to call this from crontab for that to work::

     /path/manage.py cleanfilecache